 Walking around Oxford's city centre can be pretty unpleasant, as I've written about before.
 But that pales in comparison with how awful it is for cycling.
 Yes, there are lots of people doing that, but there are even more people who simply will not cycle in central Oxford because it is too hostile and unpleasant. (more…)

 The area we're in has recently been made a controlled parking zone, meaning that only vehicles with an area permit can park in it.
-Residents have to pay £60/year for a permit, with a maximum of two per house, and get a set of once-off vouchers for use by visitors or tradespeople. (more…)
+Residents have to pay £60/year for a permit, with a maximum of two per house, and get a set of one-day vouchers for use by visitors or tradespeople. (more…)

 Hallelujah!
 Oxfordshire County and Oxford City Councils have realised that throwing money at small tweaks to transport won't get anywhere and, facing everything getting slowly but steadily worse, have come up with proposals for traffic reduction that would actually make a real difference. (more…)